 Vistaril Side Effects

-Note: This page contains side effects data for the generic drug hydroxyzine.
-It is possible that some of the dosage forms included below may not apply to the brand name Vistaril.
+Note: This document contains side effect information about hydroxyzine.
+Some of the dosage forms listed on this page may not apply to the brand name Vistaril.

 For the Consumer

 Side effects requiring immediate medical attention